HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Yucca Problems

-Leaf spots / Leaf disfiguration
+Leaf spots / Leaf disfiguration.

-White Film on the leaves
+White Film on the leaves.

 This problem keeps coming up in the comments below as well in direct emails.
 The photo below shows a good example.

-White film that rubs away on a Yucca houseplant photo shared by Laura Davidson
+White film on the leaves of a Yucca houseplant

 In almost all cases it's going to be caused by one of the following.

 • Fungal Infections like Powdery mildew can affect indoor plants.
-But this is the least likely explanation because the Fungal spores are unlikely to exist in homes, so unless you keep your plants outside during the Summer move on.
+But this is the least likely explanation because the Fungal spores are unlikely to exist in homes, so unless you keep your plants outside during the Summer move down.

 • Pests like Scale and Aphids will secrete sticky waste products that will eventually attract bacteria and this can present as a white film.
 However the pests have to be present.
 If all you have is the white film - pests are probably not the cause.